27Swa/Machine-Learning/README.md

 # Machine Learning Tasks: Regression from Scratch

-This repository explores two fundamental machine learning tasks implemented from scratch: **Linear Regression** and **Polynomial Regression**.
+This repository explores two fundamental machine learning tasks implemented from scratch: **Linear Regression**, **Polynomial Regression** and **Optimizers**.
 The focus is on understanding the mathematical concepts and implementation steps without relying on external libraries.
 By the end of this project, you will have a solid grasp of how these algorithms work under the hood and how to implement them from the ground up.

 ---